iov-one/docs/docs/weave-tutorial/06-buckets.md

 \
 [PR#9](https://github.com/iov-one/tutorial/pull/9): _Add indexer for market using marketID, askTicker, bidTicker_

 When running your handlers, you get access to the root **KVStore**, which is an abstraction level similar to boltdb or leveldb.
 It is our data warehouse.
-An extenstion can opt-in to using one or more Buckets to store the data.
+An extension can opt-in to using one or more Buckets to store the data.
 Buckets offer the following advantages:

 - Isolation between extensions (each Bucket has a unique prefix that is transparently prepended to the keys)
 - Type safety (enforce all data stored in a Bucket is the same type, to avoid parse errors later on)